sekayasin/levelUp35gitGithub/README.md

 Create an EventApp\
 Create an event_app branch from develop\
 Create a new story for designing the frontend of the EventApp\
-Design a responsive signup page for the EventApp
+Design a responsive signup page for the EventApp\
+Website is hosted on GitHub Pages <a href="https://sekayasin.github.io/levelUp35gitGithub">here</a>

 ## Day4 Python Basics - Checking Users Registered for our Event App
 Given two text files containing our vip guests and ordinary\